jinailing1011/jinailing.github.io/_portfolio/portfolio-1.md

 <img width="603" height="618" alt="image" src="https://github.com/user-attachments/assets/f645f78c-b37e-43cb-b508-f66aef7e352b" />

-Restaurant-visit patterns in the Greater Hartford region. (a) shows overall restaurant visit patterns in the Greater Hartford region, and (b) zooms into East Hartford, West Hartford, and Hartford.
+Restaurant-visit patterns in the Greater Hartford region. (a) shows overall restaurant-visit patterns in the Greater Hartford region, and (b) zooms into East Hartford, West Hartford, and Hartford.
 Each line connects a restaurant to a census tract.
-Line thickness indicates the number of Figure 2.
-Restaurant-visit patterns in the Greater Hartford region. (a) shows overall restaurant-visit patterns in the Greater Hartford region, and (b) zooms into East Hartford, West Hartford, and Hart ford.
-Each line connects a restaurant to a census tract.
 Line thickness indicates the number of visits; line color indicates the percentile-ranking of SVI for the census tract where the restaurant is located (darker means more socially vulnerable).
-Only relations with more than 41 visits (top 25% percen tile) are included in the figure.
+Only relations with more than 41 visits (top 25% percentile) are included in the figure.